Date: April 28th, 2014

-ED Patients – Yes Although the authors do not specifically state that patients were recruited and therapy initiated in the ED for the patients enrolledin 144 hospitals in 21 countries, the median time from the onset of intracerebral hemorrhage to the initiation of intravenous treatment was 4.0 hours in the intensive- treatment group (vs. 4.5 hours in the control group) which is the timeframe in which ED care would be rendered in countries where emergency medicine exists.
+- Emergency Department Patients – Yes.
+Although the authors do not specifically state that patients were recruited and therapy initiated in the ED for the patients enrolledin 144 hospitals in 21 countries, the median time from the onset of intracerebral hemorrhage to the initiation of intravenous treatment was 4.0 hours in the intensive- treatment group (vs. 4.5 hours in the control group) which is the timeframe in which ED care would be rendered in countries where emergency medicine exists.

 Comments: It is not “The” paper on blood pressure and ICH.
 Despite the large multi-centre RCT ~60% where Chinese men which does not represent Pik’s population (external validity).

 There was a lot a variability on how they achieved the target blood pressure.
-The most common IV drug used to lower BP was urapidil (alpha-adrenergic antagonist) which is not available in Canada/USA.
+The most common intravenous drug used to lower blood pressure was urapidil (alpha-adrenergic antagonist) which is not available in Canada/USA.

 The authors performed an ordinal analysis of the primary outcome (mRS) and found that to be statistically better for intensive treatment (OR for greater disability = 0.87; 95% CI 0.77 to 1.00; P = 0.04).